According to the Business Software Alliance:

 No. Adobe is providing this notification to inform you that you do not have genuine software, and to offer you options on how to purchase Adobe Genuine software.

-Part of the Adobe Genuine Initiative, the Software Integrity Service is a set of technologies, services and capabilities that can identify whether an installed Adobe product is genuine or non-genuine using a number of technical factors.
-The service includes a method to detect if software is non-genuine and a notification service (used for the first time with this pilot) to inform users that their software is not genuine, and to give them options to resolve the issue.
+Part of the Adobe Genuine Initiative, the Software Integrity Service is a set of technologies, services and capabilities that can identify whether an installed Adobe product is genuine or non-genuine.
+When non-genuine installations are found, the service has the ability to inform users that their software is not genuine, and to give them options to resolve the problem.

-Adobe started distributing the detection element of the Software Integrity Service in September 2014, limited to a small subset of Adobe products.
+Adobe started distributing the validation element of the Software Integrity Service in September 2014, limited to a small subset of Adobe products.
+Recently, we have started to distribute the validation element to a broader set of Adobe products.
+You may notice this running as a service in task manager or activity monitor.

 Verification testing is run periodically by the Adobe Software Integrity Service, which checks for any tampering with Adobe software or improper and invalid licenses.